ramirezDg/ramirezDg/README.md

 ### About me

-I'm a junior full stack developer with hands-on experience building and maintaining web applications.
-My focus is on crafting clean, readable frontends while steadily growing my backend skills — from REST API design to database integration.

-I value clean code, good documentation, and continuous learning.
-I enjoy collaborative projects and applying best practices to build things that actually work.
+Systems Engineering student and junior full stack developer focused on building maintainable web applications.

+My main experience is working with Laravel, REST APIs, and database-driven systems, while also developing clean and responsive frontends.
+I enjoy improving backend architecture, learning better development practices, and writing code that is readable, scalable, and well documented.

+I'm passionate about continuous learning, open-source tools, Linux environments, and improving development workflows — always exploring new technologies and looking for opportunities to grow as a developer.

 <br clear="right"/>